 There was a game room and I would wait patiently to open so I can go in and play video games.

 A few days later, I was move to another room.
 This is a bigger room with three other kids.
 One of the kids came from South America.
-He had a liver transplant and three kidney transplanted (that's right..three!).
+He had a liver and three kidneys transplant (that's right..three!).
 His parents were with him and his skin was yellow.
 Sadly to say, he didn't made it.
 There was also asian baby who had a liver transplant.
 He didn't made it either.

 My dad would visit me everyday.
-He brought me micro machines and building car model and I would play with them all day long.
+He brought me micro machines and car model.
+I would play with them all day long.
 I got comic books (Archie) to pass the time.
 I still remember watching Night's Court before going to bed.
 Little did I know at that time my dad was laid off from work.
 He told me this last year (2007).

 Them being good parents, kept that away from me.
 I never notice the difference.